Godzilla vs. Hedorah: Release

-English versions
+Godzilla vs. Hedorah was a moderate box office success in Japan, where it grossed ¥290–300 million.
+In 2019, to celebrate the lives of Banno and Nakajima (both of whom died in 2017), it was the 22 film screened as part of the National Film Archive of Japan's "In Memory of Film Figures We Lost in 2017-2018" event.

 The film was released in February 1972 by American International Pictures under the title Godzilla vs. the Smog Monster.
-There were several small alterations: dialogue was dubbed into English by Titan Productions, several shots with Japanese text were replaced with English or textless equivalents, additional sound effects and foley were added to some scenes, and the song "Save the Earth" (based on "Give Back the Sun!", a song in the original Japanese version of the film) was added.
+There were several small alterations: dialogue was dubbed into English by Titan Productions, several shots with Japanese text were replaced with English or textless equivalents, additional sound effects and Foley were added to some scenes, and the song "Save the Earth" (based on "Give Back the Sun!", a song in the original Japanese version of the film) was added.
 This version was rated 'G' by the MPAA, and the same version was given an 'A' certificate by the BBFC for its UK theatrical release in 1975.

 The AIP version has been replaced in the North American home video and television markets (including Sony's DVD and Kraken Releasing's DVD and Blu-ray) by Toho's international version, titled Godzilla vs. Hedorah.
 This version features the original English dub produced in Hong Kong and by extension lacks the English-language song "Save the Earth".
 This version was first broadcast in the United States by the Sci-Fi Channel on January 20, 1996.